m2osw/snapwebsites/snapwatchdog/README.md

 The watchdog processes will gather statistics about the following elements, once a minute:

+* APT
 * Cassandra
 * CPU
 * Disk
 * Firewall
+* Flags
+* Log
 * Memory
 * Network
+* Packages
-* Various Processes
+* Processes
+* Watchdog Scripts

+Other packages may offer additional watchdog plugins.

-In general, the statistics about processes is to check to know whether they are running or not running.
+In general, the statistics about processes is to check to know whether they are running or not running as expected in the current situation.

 The Cassandra plugin is specialized in testing various things about Cassandra to make sure that it runs smoothly.

+The Log plugin verifies the ownerhship and size of each file.

 The CPU, Disk, Firewall, Memory, Network plugins just gather statistics (how much of each is being used.)
 The statistics are saved in the data